 & social infrastructure: civic initiatives, crisis management, safety and accessibility, placemaking and the ‘commons’.

 & mobility and accessibility: accessibility, active transport (walking and biking) and public transport.

 & culture: physical and digital venues/platforms, night-time economy, funding, access and creative production.

 & digital city: democracy over data, infrastructure, digital inclusion and technology.

 & living and jobs: universal income, the care economy, post-growth economies, post-tourism, re-industrialisation, (big) infrastructures and mutual aid.

 & creative bureaucracy: participation, collaboration, diplomacy and the role of institutions.

-& health and wellbeing: adaptation and prevention for the next pandemic, system ownership, sports, mental health.
+& health and well-being: adaptation and prevention for the next pandemic, public health, system ownership, sports and mental health.

 & climate action: climate adaptation, mitigation, ecosystem stability, democracy and decentralised solutions.